cnshsliu/smp.nvim/README.md

 😀 2023-04-18 updates:

-1.  <Control-Enter> on a wiki under cussor, will open it;
+1.  press Control-Enter on a wiki under cussor, will open it;
-2.  toggel auto preview on/off, see it in command palette;
+2.  toggle auto preview on/off, see this command in command palette;
-3. MacOS, previewing MD will not lose focus of current Neovim window (big improvement for me at least);
+3.  on MacOS, previewing MD will not lose focus of current Neovim window;

 😀 Show Tags, links, backlinks in preview browser tab.
 Can disable by setting